-With the number of lenders who conduct their business solely online on the rise, the number of personal loan fraud cases is also on the rise.
+As the number of lenders who conduct their business online rise, so does the number of loan scams in Canada.
 With the exception of these scams, online private lenders have changed the financial landscape in a positive way.
-People who were constantly being turned down by banks and other more traditional lenders can now get the loans they need to live the lives they want.
+Borrowers who were being turned down by banks and other traditional lenders can now qualify for loans.

-We put together a guide to help you navigate the online loan market and spot any scams from a mile away.
+This guide will help you navigate the online loan market and identify a loan scam from a mile away.

-Equipping yourself with as much information about how a legitimate loan company should work is one of your best defenses against those trying to fraud you out of your hard earned cash.
-Making a Google search about online loans available to Canadians will yield you millions of hits, which can be extremely intimidating.
-Fraudsters and scammers try to take advantage of this; they understand that the online loan world can be overwhelming and that the majority of borrowers feel like they don’t have many options because of their financial issues.
+Equipping yourself with as much information about how a legitimate loan company should work is one of your best defences.
+Performing a Google search about online loans available to Canadians will yield millions of hits.
+This can be extremely intimidating.
+Fraudsters and scammers try to take advantage of this.
+They understand that the online loan world can be overwhelming.
+And they often prey on those who are financially vulnerable.

-Be wary.
-This is the best piece of advice we can give, if anything seems off or wrong to you then trust your instincts.
+This is the best piece of advice we can give you: if anything seems off, then trust your instincts.
 Here are a few things you need to be aware of when looking for an online private lender.

-- Is it Too Good to be True?
+Sign #1 – Is The Loan Offer Too Good To Be True?

-If you’re having any seconds thoughts or are doubtful of the legitimacy of the loan being offered to you or the company that’s offering it, you absolutely need to trust your instincts.
-No lender can guarantee you a loan, not even the most accommodating ones.
-No lender can offer absurdly low interest rates or extremely large loans.
-If something seems too good to be true, unfortunately it probably is.
+If you’re doubtful of the legitimacy of the loan being offered to you, you need to trust your instincts.
+No lender can guarantee you a loan, not even the most accommodating one.
+No lender can offer absurdly low-interest rates or extremely large loans.
+If something seems too good to be true, unfortunately, it probably is.

-If a loan company has worked with a significant number of people there should be at least a few reviews or discussions on their services.
-Doing a few Google searches won’t take you much time and it could be the difference between working with a great private lender and being scammed.
+If a loan company has worked with a significant number of people there should be at least a few reviews.
+Do a few Google searches to ensure the lender you’re working with is legitimate.
+Check their reviews on google, reddit, and other third party websites.

 Just make sure you take any reviews you read with a grain of salt.
-Often people who defaulted on their loans because they mismanaged their money will write bad reviews, even though the lender didn’t do anything wrong.
+Often people who defaulted on their loans, because they mismanaged their money, will write bad reviews.
 But like we said before if your gut feeling tells you something isn’t right then definitely believe it.

 In case you are ever in a situation where a lender is asking for an upfront payment, here are a few common excuses they might give you for why they need the payment before you even get your loan:

-- For insurance to cover the loan amount
+- For loan insurance to cover the loan amount

 - Because you need to make your first payment to verify all your information and personal details